ashashree2000/Data_LINK_Lab/README.md

 The project's folder structure is organized as follows:

 - `dll_data_cleaningand_aqlite.py`: This file contains python scripts for data cleaning and to store the processed data in a SQLite database.
-- `dll_pipeline.py`: This file contains python script for defining the tasks within the data pipeline.
+- `dll_pipeline.py`: This file contains python script for defining the tasks within the data pipeline through prefect.
+- 'airflowscripts.py' : this file contain scripts for setting up the pipeline using airflow.
 - `dll_records.xls`: Excel spreadsheet for the collected data in spreadsheet format.
 - `data.db`: SQLite database file.
 - `README.md` : This documentation file.